PKU-YuanGroup/MagicTime/README.md

 Coming soon!

 ## 🐳 ChronoMagic Dataset
 ChronoMagic with 2265 metamorphic time-lapse videos, each accompanied by a detailed caption.
 The dataset is coming soon.
+Some samples can be found on our Project Page.

 ## 👍 Acknowledgement